maellak/DIYiotServer/README.md

     1.2 Restart httpd for changes to take effect.

-2. Change into the ssh directory and run `bash ./rsa`.
+2. mkdir ssh; Change into the ssh  directory and run openssl genrsa -out privkey.pem 2048 openssl rsa -in privkey.pem -pubout -out pubkey.pem

 3. Change into the tools directory.